dgatf/msrc/README.md

 The Arduino reads the battery voltage with a voltage divider and send it as VFAT sensor

-Also it is possible to read the lipo voltage with and op amp like the TL084 (I made the code but not tested).
+Also it is possible to read the lipo voltage with and op amp like the TL084.
 To use an op amp uncomment the sketch line #define BATT_SENSOR_CELLS and plug the readings from the op amp to A1, A2 and A3 on the Arduino.
 Readings are send as CELLS sensor

 The wiring is (with voltage divider):